LordZero-0o/Galactea/README.md

 The duration is approximately 30 minutes, and there is no way to save progress because is not a long game.

 ## Controls
-In Game and menu: \n
+In Game and menu:
-  Arrow keys: Move the ship /n
+  Arrow keys: Move the ship
   A: Shot
 In shop:
   Up and down: Select the product